‘80S MUSIC IS THE BEST

 15. ELTON JOHN – 6 songs

 I Guess That’s Why They Call It the Blues (#247), Candle In the Wind (Live 1986) (#356), Sad Songs (Say So Much) (#396), Little Jeannie (#408), and I’m Still Standing (#417); plus Dionne and Friends’ That’s What Friends Are For) (#178) [Note: This version of Candle In the Wind was recorded live in Australia in 1986, and entered the U.S. Billboard Top 40 in 1987.
+It peaked at #6 in early-1988.
 The original version, which was not released as a single, is on Elton John’s 1973 album Goodbye Yellow Brick Road.
 Elton John and his long-time collaborator Bernie Taupin originally wrote this song about American singer/actress Marilyn Monroe (whose real name was Norma Jeane Mortenson).
-In 1997, they rewrote the lyrics and released a new version of Candle In the Wind as a tribute to Diana, Princess of Wales, a member of the British royal family known for her charitable work, who died in 1997.
+In 1997, they rewrote the lyrics and released a new version, Candle In the Wind 1997, as a tribute to Diana, Princess of Wales, a member of the British royal family known for her charitable work, who died in a car crash in 1997.
 Elton John performed the song at Princess Diana’s funeral (click here).
 The 1997 version is one of the best-selling singles of all-time.]

 16. JOURNEY – 5 songs